Whatsapp Icon

 What is Laparoscopic Surgery?

-Laparoscopic surgery, also known as keyhole surgery, involves the use of a laparoscope - a thin tube with a high-intensity light and a high-resolution camera at the front.
+Laparoscopic surgery, also known as keyhole surgery, involves the use of a laparoscope - a thin tube with high-intensity light and a high-resolution camera at the front.
 The surgeon makes small incisions to insert the laparoscope and specialized instruments, allowing them to perform the surgery without making large cuts.
 This technique is widely used for diagnosing and treating certain types of cancer.

 Is Laparoscopic Surgery Safe for Cancer Patients?